What is Assistive Technology?

 IDEA 2004 also mandates access to educational materials for students who need them.
 Accessible educational materials generally refers to providing print materials in alternate formats that are accessible to the blind/visually impaired, the physically impaired, or students with a print disability.
 In CUSD 200, resources such as Bookshare (www.bookshare.org) and Learning Ally (www.learningally.org) are used to provide accessible content.
 Accessible instructional materials for the visually impaired are provided in cooperation with vision itinerants from the Cooperative Association for Special Education (C.A.S.E.).
 For more information on this topic, visit the National Center on Accessible Educational Materials at http://aem.cast.org.

-Contact your school-based IEP team if you have questions or concerns about assistive technology devices or services.
+Contact your school-based IEP or 504 Plan team if you have questions or concerns about assistive technology devices or services.